onyxdevtutorials/interview-prep-angular-nodejs-terraform-docker-aws/README.md

 ## Shared

 Both the frontend and backend apps use an NPM package `@onyxdevtutorials/interview-prep-shared` that defines TypeScript interfaces for `product` and `user`.
 The source code for the package is in `shared`.

+### How to Update

+Obviously, this only applies to *me*.
+You wouldn't update my NPM package but I include the information here in case you want to publish packages to the NPM repository.

+* Make edits.
+* Bump version in package.json.
+* `npm login`
+* `npm publish --access public`

 ## Workflow and Continuous Integration/Continuous Deployment (CI/CD)